SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-16-moderna-vaccine-efficacy-data.md

 - mRNA-1273 has been tested in "more than" $N = 30,000$ participants, presumably equally divided into placebo and treatment arms.
 - Thus far, 95 cases of COVID-19 have been observed; 90 were in the placebo arm and 5 were in the treatment arm.
-This leads to an efficacy of 94.5%.
+This leads to a stupid-simple point estimate of efficacy of (95 - 5) / 95 = 94.7%.
+That's close enough to the more sophisticated 94.5% reported by Moderna.
 - A secondary endpoint of preventing severe COVID-19 was even more interesting, with 11 cases in the placebo arm and 0 in the treatment arm.
 - The 95 COVID-19 cases were 15 people age 65+, 20 people identifying as non-white (12